andremann/SKG-IF/docs/source/products.rst

 Manifestations
 --------------------
-:Description:  A list of manifestations for the same **Research product** (e.g., a preprint, a postprint, etc.)
+:Description:  A list of manifestations for the same :ref:`Research product <Research product>` (e.g., a preprint, a postprint, etc.)
 :Type: List
 :Use: Mandatory (1)